HMS Andromache (1781)

 HMS Andromache was a 32-gun Amazon-class fifth-rate frigate of the Royal Navy.
 She was launched in 1781 and served for 29 years until she was broken up in 1811.

 Construction

 Andromache was ordered on 1 February 1780 and was laid down on June 1780 by William Barnard of Deptford Dockyard.
 She was launched on 17 November 1781 and was completed by February of the following year.
 The ship is named after Andromache in Greek mythology.

 Career

 West Indies

 In 1782 under the command of Captain George Anson Byron, Andromache headed a look-out squadron during the Battle of Saintes.
 Alongside HMS Agamemnon and HMS Magnificent, they provided vital information to Admiral Sir George Rodney by reporting all of Comte de Grasse's movements at Fort Royal.

+On 17 October, 1793, under command of Capt.
+Jones, she was impressing American sailors off merchantmen in the Bay of Cádiz.

-Thirteen years later in 1795, Andromache sailed through a hurricane off Bermuda where she was completely dismasted and suffered severe damage.
+In 1795, Andromache sailed through a hurricane off Bermuda where she was completely dismasted and suffered severe damage.